Orit Badouk Epstein

 Workshop cost: £125 + booking fee / 20% discount + booking fee for Wimbledon Guild counsellors ONLY you must purchase your ticket via your Wimbledon Guild email address / 20% discount for trainee counsellors*/ Limited Early-bird discount of 15% + booking fee available until 28th July 2019 or until sold out

 From Scare-Giving To Care-Giving; A Therapeutic Journey When Working With Clients Suffering Complex Trauma

-This workshop will focus on the relational aspects of working with survivors of extreme trauma who mainly come from a Disorganised Attachment style and who display symptoms of dissociation namely DID (Dissociative Identity Disorder).
+This workshop will focus on the relational aspects of working with survivors of extreme trauma who mainly come from a Disorganized Attachment style and who display symptoms of dissociation namely DID (Dissociative Identity Disorder).
 How can we better relate to the chaos, overwhelming countertransference, contradictory ways of behaving and more importantly their dread of relatedness?
-The day will begin with a broad overview of Attachment theory, the transference and countertransference of each attachment style with the aim to then focus on a deeper understanding of the Disorganised Attachment and "Cannot Classify" Attachment styles, trauma and dissociation.
+The day will begin with a broad overview of Attachment theory, the transference and countertransference of each attachment style with the aim to then focus on a deeper understanding of the Disorganized Attachment and "Cannot Classify" Attachment styles, trauma and dissociation.

 - An overview of Attachment theory,

-- Trauma, Disorganised attachment, and Dissociation
+- Trauma, Disorganized attachment, and Dissociation

 - Case presentation on working with DID.

 - Documentary film “The baby” - on dissociation and intergenerational transmission of trauma